| Previous Page | Next Page | Index

 19 Sep 1814 Tonnant and Surprise departed for Halifax.

 11 Oct 1814 Tonnant departed Halifax, flag of V.-Adm.
 Sir A. Cochrane, with the Calliope, Newcastle, and Morgiana.

 8 Dec 1814 Tonnant anchored off the Chandeleur islands.

 12-14 Dec 1814 boats of the fleet, congregating for the assault on New Orleans, including the Armide, Seahorse and Tonnant, assisted by the Manly and Meteor involved in actions against gun-boats etc.

 14 Dec 1814 distribution of head-money arising from the capture of American gun-boats and sundry bales of cotton, [per London Gazette of 26 Jun 1821].

 20 Mar 1815, reported to be at Bermuda.

-Torbay 6 Aug 1815 This afternoon anchored off Berry Head, and at 5 o'clock getting under way again.
+6 Aug 1815 this afternoon anchored off Berry Head, and at 5 o'clock getting under way again.

-Plymouth 7 Aug 1818 Arrived from a 2 month cruise and exercises in the Channel.
+7 Aug 1818 arrived Plymouth from a 2 month cruise and exercises in the Channel.